 Since opening its doors in Tai Po in 2016, American School Hong Kong (ASHK) has been delivering a US-based education to elementary students, along with a strong focus on STEAM and Chinese language learning.

 While ASHK is very much in its infancy, it has already established itself as a forward-thinking school that focuses on innovation as part of its STEAM programme.
 Its holistic education also includes a rigorous daily Chinese language programme and a wide offering of extra-curricular activities.

 ASHK is one of only a few schools in the New Territories to follow the US Common Core framework, and it has plans to launch the International Baccalaureate Diploma Programme in the future.
-Its inquiry-based approach to learning is enriched by a focus on STEAM (science, technology, engineering, art and mathematics).
-School director John Jalsevac – a Canadian with over 30 years of education experience in Hong Kong and abroad – sums up an education at ASHK.
-It is,
+Its inquiry-based approach to learning is enriched by a focus on STEAM (science, technology, engineering, art, and mathematics).
+School director John Jalsevac – a Canadian with over 30 years of education experience in Hong Kong and abroad – sums up an education at ASHK as:

 “…characterised by its rigor, holistic approach, inspirational nature, STEAM (science, technology, engineering, art & mathematics) focus, and US Common Core and International Baccalaureate (IB).”